 System analysis and sustainable development - identification of leverage points as opportunities for sustainable water management solutions including synergistic benefits models for decentralised water systems delivery.

-Ana is a Lecturer in Urban Water Management in the Civil and Environmental Engineering Department.
-She has a first class degree in Civil Engineering from the University of Belgrade, Serbia.
+Ana has a first class degree in Civil Engineering from the University of Belgrade, Serbia.
 Before commencing her MSc, Ana worked at the same University as a teaching assistant in Fluid Mechanics and Hydrometry.
 She obtained a masters degree with distinction in Hydrology for Environmental Management from Imperial College London in 2009 and a PhD in Earth Science and Engineering from the same university in 2013.

 The story about Ana's beginnings, work in India and influences can be found in her Royal Meteorological Society Influential Voices in Climate Interview (May, 2017)

 Ana is on a Panel of Editors for the Journal of Flood Risk Management and the Water Security journal editorial advisory board.
 She is a member of Imperial's Project Team for the Transition to Zero Pollution (TZP) Initiative and, with Dr Will Pearse, she is leading TZP's Urban Ecosystems strategic theme.

 et al., 2024, A meta-model of socio-hydrological phenomena for sustainable water management, Nature Sustainability, Vol:7, ISSN:2398-9629, Pages:7-14

 Mijic A, 2023, Unlocking benefits of crop switching in India, Nature Water, Vol:1, ISSN:2731-6084, Pages:833-834

 et al., 2023, The spatial configuration of local climate zones reveals effects on wayfinding in human walking, Plos One, Vol:18, ISSN:1932-6203